AML Checks for Estate Agents & Property Companies

 Prevent Fraud

-Mitigate the risk of fraudulent transactions through our comprehensive fraud prevention solutions which can be tailored to create a bespoke package for your needs.
+Mitigate the risk of fraudulent transactions through our comprehensive fraud prevention solution which can be tailored to create a bespoke package for your needs.

 Ensure you are always prepared for audit through the ability to leave audit notes against specific records, demonstrating you have conducted due diligence and met your AML obligations.